CuzImBisonratte/advent-of-code/README.md

-# advent-of-code21
+# Advent-of-code

-This repo contains solutions for the advent-of-code21 challenges in javascript.
+This repo contains solutions for the advent-of-code challenges in javascript.

 The challenges can be found [here](https://adventofcode.com).

-# Solved
+# Fully Solved
-Day 1 - Part 1
-Day 2 - Part 1
-Day 2 - Part 2
-Day 3 - Part 1

-# Unsolved
+# Not fully solved
 Day 3 - Part 2+

-# Right
+# Fully Right
-Day 1 - Part 1 ✅
-Day 2 - Part 1 ✅
-Day 2 - Part 2 ✅
-Day 3 - Part 1 ✅